 Group Day Ticket (Gruppentageskarte)

 Group day ticket which is valid for up to 5 people travelling together.
-Otherwise is governed by the same terms and conditions as the regular Tageskarte.
-These tickets often represent great value for money and make sense if you are travelling in groups of 3 or more.
+Otherwise these are largely similar to day tickets.
+These tickets often represent great value for money if you’re travelling in groups of 3 or more.

 Getting caught is not much fun though.